-I am sure a specific person or people popped into your head immediately as you read this this title.
-If you are someone who does not believe in mental health this is NOT an article meant to disrespect your beliefs.
-It is giving those who believe in mental health tools to helpe respect your beliefs, while also taking care of their own needs.
-We must always respect and hold value for others beliefs just as you would want someone to respect your own.
+I am sure a specific person or group of people popped into your head immediately as you read this title.
+If you are someone who does not believe in mental health, this is NOT an article meant to disrespect your beliefs.
+It is giving those who believe in mental health tools to help respect their beliefs while caring for their own needs.
+We must always respect and hold value for others’ beliefs, just as you would want someone to respect your own.

-If non-believers don’t understand your condition and ask you about it, perhaps reference them to some sources that can help them learn more about it.
+If nonbelievers don’t understand your condition and ask you about it, please refer them to some sources to help them learn more about it.
 Remember to thank the person for trying to understand and broadening their perspective.
-It is a moment of learning for them, and that should be honored.
-However, it is important to note that the nonbeliever must show interest and ask.
-No one likes others to impart their beliefs on them.
-Take it slow and never push someone into any belief.
+It is a learning moment for them, and that should be honored.
+However, it is essential to note that the nonbeliever must show interest and ask.
+Take it slow, and never push someone into any belief.
+No one likes others to impart their beliefs to them.

-Unfortunately, in this world there are polarizing beliefs which can hurt relationships.
-If someone is hurting you or unsupportive of your mental health, then you have every right to distance yourself from them to care properly for yourself.
-If someone is hindering your healing process, then it is not mean cut them out since it is for your recovery.
+Unfortunately, in this world, polarizing beliefs can hurt relationships.
+If someone is hurting you or unsupportive of your mental health, you have every right to distance yourself from them to care properly for yourself.
+If someone hinders your healing process, it does not mean cutting them out since it is for your recovery.
 It is not selfish to put your mental health first.

-In your life you will come across people with all different beliefs (mental health related or not).
-However, it is not as much about convincing them to believe what you believe, instead learning about each other’s perspectives to have a better understanding of one another.
-We must remember people form their own beliefs based upon their own experiences and perceptions.
-Most often it is not out of ill intent, but more a result of a certain experiences and/or ways of life.
-Hold value for and honor each another.
+In your life, you will come across people with all different beliefs (mental health-related or not).
+However, it is not as much about convincing them to believe what you believe.
+Instead, learn about each other’s perspectives to better understand one another.
+We must remember that people form their own beliefs based on their experiences and perceptions.
+Most often, it is not out of ill intent but more a result of specific experiences and/or ways of life.
+Hold value for and honor each other.